 If you are in the grips of something like depression, this article a friend posted the other day has some absolutely fantastic help and perspective for the whole idea of getting active.
 Basically?
 Again, do what you can.

 Find your groove.

 Move to music.
 Sing, dance, whatever.
 Make a total fool of yourself.
-Be off beat.
+Be offbeat.
 Just let yourself enjoy it.
 And when I say music, I mean whatever speaks to you.
 An old roommate of mine listened to stuff I don’t even remember because it contained less than three chords, identical bass beats, and no discernible lyrics that I could tell.
 She loved it.
-I tend to prefer stuff like Blue Oyster Cult, Peter Hollens, Lindsey Sterling, and Trans-Siberian Orchestra, among others.
+I tend to prefer stuff like Blue Oyster Cult, Peter Hollens, Lindsey Stirling, and Trans-Siberian Orchestra, among others.
 Find what calls to you, and move to it.